Scrivener Didn't Fail You. The Planning Mindset Did.

 Scrivener is great software — for a different kind of writer.
 Here's why discovery writers struggle with it, and what a tool built for pantsers actually looks like.

-But if you're a discovery writer who's been struggling with Scrivener for months or years, wondering why the software feels like it's working against you instead of with you — the problem isn't you, and it isn't Scrivener.
+But if you're a discovery writer who's been struggling with Scrivener for months or years, you've probably wondered why the software feels like it's working against you instead of with you.
+The problem isn't you, and it isn't Scrivener.
 It's a mismatch so fundamental that no amount of tutorial-watching will fix it.

 Scrivener's architecture is built around a very specific idea about how writing happens: you have materials, and you have a manuscript, and the work of writing is largely the work of organizing those materials into a structure that eventually becomes the manuscript.